What is an abdominoplasty?

 Why should I choose Dr. Gonyon for my abdominoplasty?

 To ensure the lowest risk of complications and the highest chance of getting the results you desire, you should work with a board-certified plastic surgeon.

 If you have additional questions or concerns about abdominoplasty that have not been answered here, you can request an answer via email or schedule a complimentary consultation with Dr. Gonyon to have them answered in person by calling (970) 624-7979 today.
-Serving Northern Colorado including Fort Collins, Loveland, Longmont, and Greeley, as well as Cheyenne, Wyoming, and North Platte, Nebraska.
+Serving Northern Colorado including Fort Collins, Johnstown, Loveland and Longmont.